REYNATIS

 - 0 % negative mentions

 The emotional impact of the game is hindered by rushed character arcs and flat visuals, which diminish the effectiveness of key scenes, despite strong voice acting.
-While some players find themselves emotionally attached and moved, language barriers can prevent others from fully connecting with the characters and story.
+While some players find the characters relatable enough to evoke tears, language barriers may prevent others from fully connecting with the emotional depth of the story.

-“The characters are easily relatable, and some moments are enough to bring a tear to your eye.
-However, I understand that some English speakers may struggle to create that emotional connection due to the language barrier in an auditory manner, despite having English subtitles.”
+“The characters can be easily attached to, and some are enough to shed a tear.
+However, I understand that some English speakers may have trouble creating that connection due to the language barrier in an auditory manner, despite English subtitles.”

-“The story seems ambitious for its budget, but the character arcs and emotional scenes feel rushed or lose impact due to the flat visuals.
-It's unfortunate because the voice actors truly gave their all in their performances.”
+“The story seems too ambitious for its budget; character arcs and emotional scenes feel rushed or lose impact due to the flat visuals.
+It's unfortunate because I thought the voice actors gave it their all in the performances.”

 - monetization2 mentions